 In December of 2005 Vuyelwa was cast as a member of Drumstruck, a musical which was being performed off-Broadway and she was cast as the female lead.
 She also did backing vocals for musician Wyclef Jean for the remix of the 2006 World Cup theme song he did with Shakira.

-She returned to South Africa - and 7de Laan - in November 2006 and continues to play the role of Alyce today.
+She returned to South Africa - and 7de Laan - in November 2006.

 She also played the lead role of Pabi in the third season of the SABC1 youth drama Soul Buddyz, in 2005, made a guest appearance on the SABC2 music game show Noot vir Noot and was a guest presenter on the SABC2 lifestyle magazine series Pasella.